jwons/merit-reproducibility-artifacts/README.md

 docker run --rm -p 8888:8888 tribuo-notebook
 ```
 Then browse to localhost:8888 in your browser.
 Ctrl+c in the terminal where you ran the container kills the notebook server.

+# Using MERIT and Tribuo on your own
+Tribuo and MERIT can be easily included into Java projects through Maven, Gradle, or linking to prebuilt jars.
+Visit [tribuo.org](https://tribuo.org) to learn how.

 # Directory Structure